Diversity, Equity and Inclusion in the Latin Classroom: a toolkit for teachers from Cambridge University Press

 Kristin Masters earned her BA in Classics from Dickinson College and her MA in Latin from Bryn Mawr College.
 She has taught as an adjunct Professor at Rowan University for over ten years, and has enjoyed being a High School Latin teacher for over seventeen years.
 She is the author Troy on Trial: An Intermediate Latin Reader, and contributor of Dickinson College Commentary’s Eutropius: Breviarium Ab Urbe Condita [forthcoming] .
 Her educational blog, LGBT Meets SPQR, provides age-and level-appropriate Greek and Latin primary sources on topics of gender and sexuality in the Greco-Roman world for High School Latin classrooms.

-Katy Reddick teaches Latin in bucolic Durham, Connecticut.
-She holds a B.A. in Art History and Classics from Williams College, a M.A.T. in Latin and Classical Humanities from Boston University, and is pursuing a M.S. in TESOL at Southern Connecticut State University.
+Katy Ganino Reddick teaches Latin in Connecticut.
+She holds a BA in Art History and Classics from Williams College, an MAT in Latin and Classical Humanities from Boston University, and an MS in TESOL from Southern Connecticut State University.
+Currently she serves as the recent president of the Classical Association of Connecticut and the program chair for Excellence Through Classics, a part of the American Classical League.
 A lifelong learner, she nourishes her passion for language, culture, and pedagogy through museum visits, professional reading, and professional organizations.

 Clara Bosak-Schroeder is a writer, curator, Associate Professor of Classics at the University of Illinois, Urbana-Champaign, and the founder of CripAntiquity.
 Her scholarship addresses ancient Mediterranean reception studies and the environmental humanities.
-Connect with Clara on Twitter @thaumatic and http://theburningboy.com ; http://cripantiquity.com
+Connect with Clara on Twitter @thaumatic and theburningboy.com; cripantiquity.com

 Curtis Dozier teaches Greek and Roman Studies at Vassar College in Poughkeepsie, New York.
 He is the Director of Pharos: Doing Justice to the Classics where he documents appropriations of Greco-Roman Antiquity by hate groups.
 He is also the producer and host of The Mirror of Antiquity podcast, which features interviews with Classical scholars about how their research shapes their understanding of the contemporary world and their own lives.
 Connect with Curtis on Twitter @curtisdozier @pharosclassics @mirrorantiquity